Key takeaways:

 Essential oils

-Remember, you can add these treatments to your care plan but be sure to talk with your healthcare provider about them first.
-This way, you can avoid medication interactions or other unwanted side effects.
+Remember, you can add these treatments to your care plan, but be sure to talk with your healthcare team about them first.
+This helps prevent medication interactions and other unwanted side effects.

-Chronic migraines can be debilitating.
+Chronic migraines disrupt daily life.
 But there are a lot of chronic migraine treatment options that can give you more headache-free days.
-Treatment for chronic migraines includes avoiding triggers, medications to prevent migraines, and medications to stop migraines.
-You can also add complementary therapy like acupuncture or supplements to your treatment plan.
+Treatment for chronic migraines includes avoiding triggers, taking medications to prevent migraines, and using medications to stop migraines once they start.
+You can also add complementary therapies, like acupuncture or supplements, to your treatment plan.

 Aguilar-Shea, A. L., et al. (2022).
 Migraine review for general practice.
 Atención Primaria.